uclalawcovid19behindbars/historical-data/README.md

 * `Residents.Quarantine`: Cumulative number of incarcerated individuals in quarantine from COVID-19
 * `Staff.Quarantine`: Cumulative number of incarcerated individuals in quarantine from COVID-19
 * `Residents.Active`: Non-cumulative number of incarcerated individuals infected with COVID-19
-* `Residents.Population`: Number of incarcerated individuals being held in a given facility, reported by the source
+* `Residents.Population`: Best facility-level population number available.
+This is historically up-to-date when available (reported by DOCs), and HIFLD population otherwise.
 * `Notes`: Notes created by UCLA Law COVID-19 Behind Bars staff
 * `Residents.Tested`: Cumulative number of incarcerated individuals tested for COVID-19
 * `State`: State where the facility is located